 Consumers are often curious about whether supplement timing matters in regard to horny goat weed.

-We haven't come across any medical evidence that taking horny goat weed at a certain time of the day, or taking it with or without food, makes any difference.
+We haven't come across any clinical evidence that taking horny goat weed at a certain time of the day, or taking it with or without food, makes any difference in its potential efficacy.

 Some supplements are more effective on an empty stomach or with food, or at certain times of the day, but horny goat weed doesn't appear to be one of them.